 Over the years, they’ve been at the helm of many bands spanning a wide variety of genres, and honed their craft through years of live performances.

-Now, though, with their enchanting chemistry and riveting sound, they’re demonstrating that they feel most at home with the songs they are creating as a duo.
+Now, though, with their enchanting chemistry and riveting sound, they’re demonstrating that they feel most at home with the heartfelt songs about love and life they are creating as a duo.

 While not averse to the grandiose with elaborate musical arrangements, in a stripped-down predominantly acoustic setting on their first album, The Other Side, the duo explores the themes of love, loss and change.